-20.0 VICTORY

-20.1 War Termination (Game End)
+20.0 VICTORY 20.1 War Termination (Game End)

-20.1.1 The game can end in one of three ways:

-a) It ends with the passage of one complete turn after any turn in which Paris became controlled by the Allies and still is in control by them.

-b) The game ends with fulfillment of Catastrophic Failure as detailed in the Scenario's special rules.

-c) Otherwise, the game ends with completion of the December 1815 game turn and the player with the most VPs wins.
+- 20.1.1 The game can end in one of three ways: - a) It ends with the passage of one complete turn after any turn in which Paris became controlled by the Allies and is still controlled by them. - b) The game ends with fulfillment of Catastrophic Failure as detailed in the Scenario's special rules. - c) Otherwise, the game ends with completion of the December 1815 game turn and the player with the most VPs wins.